Quantum critical origin of strange-metals at the end of a pseudogap phase in infinite-layer nickelates: INTRODUCTION

-A way to test whether the strange metal in infinite-layer nickelates is rooted in quantum criticality is to track how the entropy evolves with temperature.
-At a QCP, the entropy is expected to diverge logarithmically as $T \to 0$, a hallmark usually exposed through the electronic specific heat, $C/T \propto \log T$~\cite{lohneysen_1994}.
-However, since superconducting infinite-layer nickelates can only be stabilized as thin films ($<10$ nm)~\cite{suyolcu_2025}, conventional calorimetry is ineffective, as it primarily measures the response of the underlying substrate.
-To circumvent this limitation, we turn to the Seebeck coefficient $S$, which at low temperatures can be regarded as the specific heat per carrier.
-In cuprates, both $C/T$~\cite{Michon2019Thermodynamic} and $S/T$~\cite{Gourgout2022Seebeck} show the same logarithmic divergence, providing strong evidence of quantum critical behavior.
-We find that infinite-layer nickelates display precisely this signature: at the onset of $T$-linear resistivity, $S/T$ is found to diverge logarithmically with temperature, $S/T \propto \log T$ as $T \to 0$, signaling quantum criticality concomitant with strange metallicity.
+A way to test whether $T$-linear resistivity in infinite-layer nickelates (Fig.~\ref{fig:phase_diagram}c) emerges from quantum criticality is to track how the entropy evolves with temperature.
+However, since these materials can only be stabilized as thin films ($<10$ nm)~\cite{suyolcu_2025}, conventional calorimetry is ineffective here to track the evolution of entropy, as it primarily measures the response of the underlying substrate.
+To circumvent this limitation, we turn to the Seebeck coefficient $S$, which at low temperatures can be regarded as the specific heat per carrier -- with $S \sim C_{\rm el} / n e$, $n$ the carrier density and $e$ the electronic charge.
+In cuprates, both $C_{\rm el}/T$~\cite{Michon2019Thermodynamic} and $S/T$~\cite{Gourgout2022Seebeck} show the same logarithmic divergence in the strange metal regime and is supported by theory~\cite{varma_2020b,bashan_2026} -- this behavior is also observed in electron-doped cuprates~\cite{mandal_2019}, heavy fermions~\cite{hartmann_2010}, iron-based~\cite{gooch_2009} and organic superconductors~\cite{wakamatsu_2023} -- demonstrating that the Seebeck effect can be used as a proxy for the $log(T)$ dependence of the specific heat at a QCP (Fig.~\ref{fig:phase_diagram}f).
+In this work, we find that strange metal infinite-layer nickelates at the onset doping $x^\star$ of the strange metal behavior display the same signature: once superconductivity has been suppressed with a large magnetic field, $S/T$ is found to diverge logarithmically $S/T \propto \log(T)$ as $T \rightarrow 0$ in the normal state (Fig.~\ref{fig:phase_diagram}e).
+This behavior is only found at $x^\star$.
+Therefore, we conclude that the onset doping of $T$-linear resistivity $x^\star$ is a quantum critical point.

-To uncover the nature of the low-doping phase that terminates at the putative QCP in infinite-layer nickelates, we focus on another hallmark of the unconventional superconductor pattern: a transformation of the Fermi surface across the QCP, reflected in the carrier density.
-In cuprates, the onset pseudogap phase marks the collapse of the carrier density $n$ of the copper band Cu-$d_{\rm x^2-y^2}$ from $1+p$ holes per Cu to $p$, as revealed by Hall coefficient measurements~\cite{badoux2016,collignon_2017}, $R_{\rm H}$ -- equal to $1/ne$ in the simplest approximation -- across the pseudogap critical point $p^\star$.
-In nickelates, the Hall coefficient also shows a sudden evolution upon underdoping~\cite{lee_linear_character_2023} from positive to negative.
-Yet their multiband character complicates interpretation~\cite{Sun2025Electronic}, leaving open whether this reflects the opening of a pseudogap or merely a redistribution of weight among multiple bands.